 How factor analysis can help you

 As well as giving you fewer variables to navigate, factor analysis can help you understand grouping and clustering in your input variables, since they’ll be grouped according to the latent variables.

 Say you ask several questions all designed to explore different, but closely related, aspects of customer satisfaction:

 - How satisfied are you with our product?

 - Would you recommend our product to a friend or family member?

-- How likely are to you purchase our product in the future
+- How likely are you to purchase our product in the future?

 But you only want one variable to represent a customer satisfaction score.
 One option would be to average the three question responses.
 Another option would be to create a factor dependent variable.
 This can be done by running PCA and keeping the first Principal Component (also known as a factor).
 The advantage of PCA over an average is that it automatically weights each of the variables in the calculation.

-Say you have a list questions and you don’t know exactly which responses will move together and which will move differently; for example, purchase barriers of potential customers.
+Say you have a list of questions and you don’t know exactly which responses will move together and which will move differently; for example, purchase barriers of potential customers.
 The following are possible barriers to purchase:

 - Price is prohibitive